GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-80/index.md

   - chrome-80
 ---

-Chrome 80 is rolling out now, and there’s a ton of new stuff in it for developers!
+Chrome 80 is rolling out now, and there's a ton of new stuff in it for developers!

 {% youtube id='lM0qZpxu0Fg' %}

-There’s support for:
+There's support for:

 * [Modules in workers](#module-workers)
 * [Optional chaining](#opt-chaining) in JavaScript